Lorti/manu.ninja/_posts/2016-02-09-notes-from-topconf-linz-2016.md

 * Mutation is particularly common in CSS and leads to unpredictable outcomes and unexpected side effects.

-* Deeply nested or qualified selectors increase _Cyclomatic Complexity_.
+* Deeply nested or qualified selectors increase _Cyclomatic Complexity._

-* Proper scoping of selectors can improve _Orthogonality_, which is inherently difficult CSS.
+* Proper scoping of selectors can improve _Orthogonality,_ which is inherently difficult in CSS.
 Can you reorder your `@import` statements?